Four late runs get Diamondbacks past Padres | Sports-Games

 Padres closer Kirby Yates (0-1), who led the major leagues in saves last season, took the loss after giving up both Diamondbacks runs in the ninth.
 Ildemaro Vargas started the Diamondbacks' game-winning rally with a one-out single off Yates, who then walked Kevin Cron and Nick Ahmed to load the bases.
 Marte then lifted his sacrifice fly to center, just before Peralta knocked in the eventual game-winning run.

-Arizona starter Zac Gallen gave up just one run on two hits, but he issued five walks with six strikeouts and departed after throwing 88 pitches in four innings.
+Gallen gave up just one run on two hits, but he issued five walks with six strikeouts and departed after throwing 88 pitches in four innings.
 The Padres had two other scoring opportunities against Gallen.
-They loaded the bases with two outs in the first on three walks before Wil Myers grounded out to end the inning.
-Arizona first baseman Jake Lamb made a diving stop at the bag with two runners on and two out in the second.
+They loaded the bases with two outs in the first on three walks before Myers grounded out to end the inning.
+Arizona first baseman Jake Lamb then made a diving stop at the bag with two runners on and two out in the second.

 - READ MORE ON: